Coronavirus (COVID-19) updates to library closures

 We will be offering slightly different services in the first phase of re-opening to maintain the current guidelines around social distancing for the safety of our staff and customers.
 You will be able to:

-Altrincham, Sale and Urmston are our largest libraries and have enough space to quarantine all returned books for 72 hours as recommended by Public Health England.
+All returned books will be quarantined for 72 hours as recommended by Public Health England.

 We will ask you to queue outside and we will let you in on a ‘one in, one out basis'.
 Once inside, you will be able to put books you are bringing back on trolleys located in the entrance and/or pick up your new books from a table, also in the entrance.

-As is the case in Altrincham, Sale and Urmston Libraries, which reopened earlier this month, library users at Partington, Stretford and Old Trafford will be able to return books they borrowed before the libraries closed, borrow new books using the Order and Collect service and use the public computers.
+All library users will be able to return books they borrowed before the libraries closed, borrow new books using the Order and Collect service and use the public computers.
 In the Local Studies Library, staff will offer research services by email and phone, and public computers will be available to use.

 Little Reads storytime